Business education drives social and environmental change

 Tony said: “Business entrepreneurs and entrepreneurial people inside organisations (‘intrapreneurs’) are skilled at creating all sorts of value.
 Our project will reveal specifically how business schools are promoting the abilities and mindsets to develop social and environmental value - not just profit.”

-Co-lead at Oxford Brookes University Business School, principal lecturer Dr Simon Smith, said: “We know that management learning has many subtle practices which promote certain ways of thinking – some of which are destructive, and some promote real societal and environmental change.
+Co-lead at Oxford Brookes University Business School (opens in a new tab), principal lecturer Dr Simon Smith, said: “We know that management learning has many subtle practices which promote certain ways of thinking – some of which are destructive, and some promote real societal and environmental change.
 We want to pin them down and promote them nationally.”

 The project specifically examines how practitioners studying part-time are supported through their business school education to drive change within and beyond their organisations.
 The toolkit will help business schools in (and beyond the UK) enhance their practices and boost societal impact through their teaching and learning.